averycrespi/yovec/README.md

 **Q**: Why is there no `filter` function?

 **A**: `filter` would return a vector of variable length.
 Variable-length vectors would require conditionals.

-## Development

-After cloning the repository, run `make develop` to setup a development environment.

-Run `make test` to run tests, and `make check` to check type annotations.

 ## License